 You may have heard of the HPV vaccine.
 The vaccine is only approved to be given to women up to the age of 26.
 Why?
 A combination of reasons, mostly due to the fact that most women over the age of 26 will have already been exposed to the virus.
 To protect yourself from the potential negative consequences of HPV, you should get regular Pap smears (which you should continue to do even if vaccinated) (source).

-If you have been treated for the cancer causing strand of HPV, your cervix may have been damaged while removing the cancerous cells.
+If you have been treated for the cancer-causing strain of HPV, your cervix may have been damaged while removing the cancerous cells.
 If you have warts from HPV, you will want to treat the warts to have them removed.
 If the baby gets HPV, warts can develop in the throat that will need to be surgically removed or they can cause complications during delivery (source).

-Genital herpes is a chronic, life-long viral infection affecting approximately 50 million people in the US.
+Genital herpes is a chronic, life-long viral infection affecting more than 1 in 6 people between the ages of 14 and 49 in the US (source).
 Many people have only mild or unrecognized infections, and as a result, the disease can be transmitted by people who are unaware that they have the infection.
-Some studies have shown that a severe outbreak in the first trimester of pregnancy can result in miscarriage, but other studies have not shown this cause-and-effect relationship.
+Some studies have shown that a severe outbreak in the first trimester of pregnancy can result in miscarriage, but other studies have not shown this cause-and-effect relationship (source).
 Nevertheless, it is wise to ask you doctor whether or not they recommend that you be tested for herpes.

 While there is no cure, your doctor can give you oral medication to treat outbreaks when they occur and to suppress the likelihood of transmission (source).
-Also, if you have herpes, if your baby is treated immediately following birth, it will improve the chance of a healthy baby (source).
+Also, if you have herpes, it can be spread to the baby during birth, resulting in neonatal herpes, which is serious but also rare; less than 0.1% of babies born in the US each year contract neonatal herpes (source).
+Babies at higher risk may be treated immediately after birth to prevent neonatal herpes (source).

 Human Immunodeficiency Virus (HIV)